Deck the Halls with Things from Nature Fa la la la la la la la la. Just Say No to Discount Dé-cor, fa la la la la la la la la.

 Above via Southern Living

-Bay leaf– in live topiary form or in fresh wreaths.
+Bay leaf in live topiary form or in fresh wreaths.
 Fragrant and classic.

-Myrtle– myrtle is the sweetest, most unappreciated plant.
+Myrtle is the sweetest, most unappreciated plant.
 It’s not just for filling in florist bouquets!
 The tiny leaves and fragrant aroma is an absolute joy to have in the home.

-Paper whites and Amaryllis– ‘forced’ bulbs are so special to have in the home at Christmas.
+‘Forced’ bulbs are so special to have in the home at Christmas.
 Start them in the refrigerator for a few weeks then plant them indoors in pretty pots and soil or in bulb vases and jardinière.
 Stake with bamboo available at many floral supply stores and nurseries.
 Tie with raffia.
 Paper whites do get leggy after they’ve begun to bloom.
-Chilling the bulbs for several week fools them into thinking they’ve had their winter, then placing them in the warm house they think its spring!
-Not all bulbs can be ‘forced’ but paper whites, amaryllis and hyacinth are great candidates.

 Above Shiree Segerstrom Design

-Faux boxwood and cedar garlands– if you can find great quality faux (not at Hobby Lobby, Michael’s or JoAnn’s) they’re a great investment but can be hard to find.
+If you can find great quality faux (not at Hobby Lobby, Michael’s or JoAnn’s) they’re a great investment but can be hard to find.
 One good quality, moderately priced source I used years ago when I had my design stores was Sullivan’s.

 NOTE: I’ve done my best to avoid including toxic plants but please, if you have pets or small children do double check all plant selections for safety and toxicity.
 Thank you!